 Too many companies spend too much time on group meetings when they should be figuring out ways to better engage individual team members.
 Spend more time in face-to-face conversations, asking meaningful and personalized questions, and focusing on the individual.

 There’s a top performer in every department and every team in your business.
-Identifying who these people are is crucial when you’re developing your employee retention strategies, as you can use them to take your other team members forward.
+Identifying who these people are is crucial when you’re developing your employee retention strategies, as you can use them to take your other team members forward and improve overall team dynamics.

 Once you find top-performing individuals, this is your opportunity to assign new team leads, start grooming a top performer for a higher position, and focus on their professional development.
-This process will also help you uncover the hidden talent, allowing you to retain employees over the long term.
+This process will also help you uncover hidden talent, allowing you to retain employees over the long term.
+Consider implementing cross-functional teams to enhance collaboration and skill sharing across departments.
+Promoting internal mobility can also be a powerful retention tool, as it shows employees that there are growth opportunities within the organization.

 Not only can working from home reduce the chances of employees spreading sickness, but it also saves employers and employees money that they could use for other expenses.